imixs/imixs-docker/exim4/README.md

 # imixs/smarthost

-This Docker image provides a mail transfer agent (MTA) running as a smarthost.
+This Docker image provides a mail transfer agent (MTA) running as a smarthost for Docker containers.
 The container can be used to send out e-mails from other containers.

 The MTA is based on [Exim4](http://www.exim.org/).
 The Image was inspired by the Docker Image from [greinacker/exim4](https://hub.docker.com/r/greinacker/exim4/).
 The Docker image is based on debian:jessie.